Växjö: History

 In contrast to what was believed a century ago, there is no evidence of a special pre-Christian significance of the site.
 The pagan cultic center of Värend may have been located at Hov, a nearby village.

 Växjö became the seat of a diocese in the late 1160s, when it was separated from the Diocese of Linköping.
 The new diocese covered only the five districts of Värend and was established in a settlement that at the time lacked urban character.
 Its foundation has been linked to the cult of Saint Sigfrid, who was venerated as Växjö’s patron saint.
 Around this time, a stone church dedicated to Sigfrid and John the Baptist was built, forming the basis of what later became Växjö Cathedral.
 The city received its first charter in 1342, issued by Magnus Eriksson.
 During the Middle Ages, Växjö had relatively few religious institutions: a hospital of the Holy Ghost was first mentioned in 1318, and a Franciscan monastery was established in 1485.
 The city’s first school, Växjö katedralskola, was founded in the 14th century and granted gymnasium status in 1643.

 At the beginning of Gustav Eriksson's war of liberation, the peasantry joined forces, under the guidance of the union-hostile bishop Ingemar Pedersson, with the mountain men and peasantry of Dalarna, Hälsingland, and Gästrikland, who urged fidelity to their leader Gustav Eriksson.
 During the Dacke War, a peasant uprising, the city was under the authority of Nils Dacke and his supporters from the summer of 1542 until after New Year 1543.

 Several times during the Northern Wars and the Scanian Wars, and thereafter, the city was affected by fire (in 1277, 1516, 1570, 1612, 1658, 1690, 1749, 1753, 1799, 1838 and 1843).
 After the last fire in 1843, when 1,140 citizens were rendered homeless, Växjö received its current street plan.

 Modern times

 Växjö is the city in which the photograph "A Woman Hitting a Neo-Nazi With Her Handbag" was taken in 1985 by Hans Runesson.

-In its December 2015 report, Police in Sweden classified the Araby district of Växjö in the most severe category of urban areas with high crime rates.
+In its 2015 report, the Araby district was classified as a särskilt utsatt område (especially vulnerable area) by the Swedish Police.
+However, according to the 2021 report, its classification was improved to a risk area.